ccasalme/readme-experiment/README.md

 3. Use the cd command in the terminal to navigate to the directory where you want to clone the repository.
 4. Finally, run the following command: git clone <repo-link>.
 Note to replace the <repo-link> with the link you copied earlier.

+_Note: you can also download this as a Zip File!_

 ### Installing Inquirer
 This project requires the **Inquirer npm package**.
 Since inquirer isn't included with **Node.js** by default, follow these steps:
 1. Run npm init in your terminal to initialize npm in your project directory